Real Estate License MS Classes

 This course fulfills your MREC Real Estate Agent Post-Licensing Educational Requirements for Salespersons.

-The Real Estate Training information for the Post Licensing Real Estate Classes are as follows:
+The Real Estate Training information for the Post Licensing Real Estate Classes is as follows:

 You can only take 8 hours a day of courses.
 This course must take you at least 3 to 4 days.
 When you have completed the self-scoring exams, please call RETI for your certificate.